dwenzel/Vagrant.Typo3.Dev/Readme.md

 # What is it?
-This is a development environtment for the TYPO3 Content Management System.
+This is a development environment for the TYPO3 Content Management System.
 It is based on the repository https://github.com/ipf/typo3-vagrant and aims to deliver a more versatile development version.

-You can choose which version of TYPO3 you want to work with and whether a introduction or government package should be setup or just an empty TYPO3 instance.
+We will add configuration for choosing the version of TYPO3 to work with.
+Additionally there will be an option to choose whether an introduction or government package should be setup or just an empty TYPO3 instance (the so called blank package).

-It also includes the mailcatcher package which enables sending and recieving E-Mails whithout setting up a mail delivery agent.
+We will also include the mailcatcher package which enables sending and receiving E-Mails whithout setting up a mail delivery agent.

+Pleae have a look at the milestones.
+They indicate the current development status of the above features.

 # Installation